digipolisantwerp/embeddable-widgets_component_angular/CONTRIBUTING.md

 ## I just have a question

-You can launch a quick question on the [#acpaas-ui slack channel](https://dgpls.slack.com/messages/C4M60PQJF).
+You can launch a quick question on the [#acpaas-ui-ngx slack channel](https://digantcafe.slack.com/messages/CDF95H5B7).
+If you're not yet a member of our DigAnt Café slack community, you can easily [join here](https://digantcafe-slack.digipolis.be/).

 For something that requires longer discussion it may be better to book an issue.